jjgecon/EconJM_auto_doc_gen/output_docs/fgv/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My academic profile aligns closely with Fundação Getulio Vargas EPGE’s commitment to integrating research-driven teaching and fostering critical thinking through innovative methodologies.
-My use of generative AI to analyze cultural values in entertainment media exemplifies embracing new technological frontiers to enrich economic research and education.
 I have actively engaged in mentoring students, echoing EPGE’s student-centered approach to nurture independent thought, reflecting my role tutoring student athletes.
-Furthermore, my research on media's influence on social equity directly complements EPGE’s dedication to social equity and high-quality accessible education.
 These elements collectively illustrate my strong fit with EPGE’s core values and the Economics Department's dynamic academic environment.